jefler10/IE7374-RAG-AI-Study-Companion/README.md

 - PyTorch 2.2.2
 - NumPy 1.26.4
 - Transformers 4.57.6
-- Sentence Transformers 5.1.2
+- Sentence Transformers
-- FAISS CPU 1.13.0
+- FAISS CPU
+- PyYAML 6.0.3

 The workflow was tested inside a Python virtual environment.

-The first execution downloads pretrained models from Hugging Face.
-Internet access is required during the initial model downloads.
+The first execution requires internet access to download the pretrained Hugging Face models used by the project:

+- `google/flan-t5-base`
+- `sentence-transformers/all-MiniLM-L6-v2`

+After the models have been downloaded, later runs can use locally cached model files.

-FLAN-T5-base can run on a CPU, but generation is slower than it would be with a compatible GPU.
+FLAN-T5-base can run on a CPU, although generation is slower than it would be on a compatible GPU.

-The embedding file is generated locally and must be rebuilt after cloning the repository.
+The embedding file `data/processed/embeddings.npy` is generated locally and is not committed to the repository.
+It can be recreated by running:

-Deterministic beam search is used instead of random sampling to improve consistency across repeated runs.
+    python -m src.preprocessing
+    python -m src.embeddings

+The final generation configuration uses greedy decoding with sampling disabled to reduce generation variability.
+Exact outputs may still depend on the software environment, model version, and hardware.

+All major experiment settings are controlled through `configs/model_config.yaml`, including:

+- Generative model
+- Embedding model
+- Retrieval depths
+- Chunk size
+- Chunk overlap
+- Generation settings
+- File paths

+To reproduce the generated experiment outputs, follow the commands listed in the `Reproducing the Experiment` section.

 ---

 ## Current Limitations

+The final system demonstrates a working proof of concept, but several limitations remain:

-- The dataset currently contains only two introductory biology source files
+- The source material contains only two Biology LibreTexts documents and 22 processed passages
-- The current content is limited mainly to cell membranes and passive transport
+- Topic coverage is limited mainly to cell membranes and passive transport
-- The final project requires additional source pages and biology topics
+- The final evaluation uses only seven biology prompts
-- Retrieval currently uses one passage per query
+- The results therefore reflect a small in-domain experiment rather than performance across a full biology curriculum
+- FLAN-T5-base is more reliable for concise explanations than for highly structured outputs such as multi-item flashcards or complete multiple-choice questions
+- Some responses become repetitive, incomplete, or less focused when more retrieved context is provided
-- Full comparisons of `k = 1`, `k = 3`, and `k = 5` remain planned
+- Retrieval with `k = 5` performed worse than `k = 3`, showing that additional context can introduce noise
-- FLAN-T5-base does not consistently follow requested output formats
-- Some generated responses are incomplete
-- Some generated responses are overly brief or factually weak
-- Beam search improves reproducibility but does not guarantee complete or correctly formatted answers
-- Baseline generation may produce unrelated or incorrect content
-- Generated study materials require human review
-- Lightweight personalization has not yet been fully implemented
-- Current evaluation is preliminary
+- The maximum input length of 1024 tokens may limit how much retrieved context can be used effectively
-- CPU inference may be slow
+- CPU inference can be slow
-- The embedding index must be rebuilt whenever the passage dataset changes
+- The embedding index must be rebuilt whenever the source material or chunking settings change
-- The Python scripts do not yet load all settings directly from `model_config.yaml`
-- The reusable helper module is not yet fully integrated into `model_runner.py`
+- Personalization was not implemented or evaluated in the final proof of concept
+- The evaluation used two independent evaluators, so larger studies with more prompts and evaluators would provide stronger evidence

 ---